Jzar/school/4HC3/lecture.md

-- **Trade-offs** occur when we sacrafice quality in one goal to improve quality for another goal
+- **Trade-offs** occur when we sacrifice quality in one goal to improve quality for another goal
 - For virtually all user interfaces of enough sophistication, trade-offs become necessary
   - The trade-offs may not be though about consciously, they may occur implicitly, but they exist
-- Making the "right" trade-off decisions is critically important to the successs of a system
+- Making the "right" trade-off decisions is critically important to the success of a system